 Select violin, viola, and cello students enrolled in the regular Heifetz Institute program and assigned to chamber-music ensembles will also participate in the Baroque workshop, (again performing at A = 440 but in period-informed style), gaining valuable experience and insight into the genre as part of their course of chamber-music instruction.
 Faculty and student instrumentalists will perform onstage with the singers in the program at the Blackfriars Playhouse as part of the Baroque Vocal Workshop’s public showcase performance on Tuesday, July 7 and Sunday, July 12, 2020.
 Singers will also be eligible to perform select scenes and arias at the Institute’s other public concerts during the course of the three-week program.

-Heifetz Baroque students will interact with students in the regular Heifetz program and tap in to the powerful teaching resources at the Heifetz Institute via a special symposium that will explore the connections between vocal and instrumental music in the music of Mozart.
-No special preparation will be required for this class.
+Heifetz Baroque students will interact with students in the regular Heifetz program and tap in to the powerful teaching resources at the Heifetz Institute via a special symposia that will explore the connections between vocal and instrumental music.
+No special preparation will be required for these classes.